- GW Home

 Taking courses non-degree

 Admission materials are submitted to and compiled by the Columbian College of Arts and Sciences Graduate Admissions office.
 The majority of our departments will review applications only when they are complete.
 Accordingly, your application will remain in the Columbian College Graduate Admissions office until all your supporting documents have been received.
-(A handful of our departments will make an initial review of incomplete applications.
-Even then, however, a final decision to admit an applicant cannot be made on the basis of an incomplete application.)

 Once completed, your application will be referred to your department for review.
 The admissions committee in your department will recommend either admission or denial.
 All final decisions are then issued by the Dean.